 Tuesday, July 18:

-Bennie Lambert earned his bachelor’s and master’s degrees in Business and Educational Psychology from Baylor University, as well as his doctorate of philosophy from Texas A&M University.
-He currently serves as the Interim Vice President for Student Success at Lone Star College–CyFair.
+Bennie Lambert, Vice President for Student Success, Lone Star College–CyFair, earned his bachelor’s and master’s degrees in Business and Educational Psychology from Baylor University, as well as his doctorate of philosophy from Texas A&M University.
 He has also served as Adjunct Faculty, Director of Admissions, Registrar, and Dean of Enrollment Management.
 Before that he worked for Baylor University, as Academic Advisor to Athletes, Assistant Director of School Relations, and Administrative Intern to the Baylor President.
 Dr. Lambert has emerged as not only a local voice and guru on leadership and growth, but is also recognized nationally.
 He has served as a consultant for countless organizations, including over 100 colleges and universities, several law enforcement agencies, corporations such as Chevron, Kellogg Brown & Root, Exxon-Mobil, the Houston Astros and the San Francisco 49ers… to name a few.
 His most recent book, How to Grow from No, inspires readers from all backgrounds and helps them to continue pursuing their personal and professional goals.
 He has helped people prepare, purse, and reach their potential.

 10:30-11:45am — Legal Issues in Higher Education